-Individual liberty Enable students to develop their self-knowledge, self-esteem and self-confidence An appreciation that living under the rule of law protects individual citizens and is essential for their well-being and safety Class Chairperson awarded at the end of each day to acknowledge the work and behaviour a child.
+Individual liberty • Enable students to develop their self-knowledge, self-esteem and self-confidence • An appreciation that living under the rule of law protects individual citizens and is essential for their well-being and safety Class Chairperson awarded at the end of each day to acknowledge the work and behaviour a child.
 Child-led class assemblies on the theme of perseverance End of year School Production - Robin and the Sherwood Hoodies Leading worship at church - Holy Trinity and Deerhurst, including Harvest Festival, Carol Service, Lent Service Y6 Leavers' Tributes, reflecting on their time at school.
 Presented at Holy Trinity Church Termly Values Reflection Journal Celebration Assemblies which include: Values Award given to a child who has shown the current term's value in their actions during the week.
 Children in the class secretly nominate their peers for this award.
 Achievement Award for the effort that a child has made during the week.
-Chosen by teacher and TA Presentation of certificates for other achievements in school and out of school Playground Behaviour Rules Representing the school at a variety of events - sporting events, Cheltenham Festival of Performing Arts, Maths Challenge; STEM days Think U Know workshops - Spring 2017, 2018 Internet Safety Aut 2019 - Police On line safety Talk - Darren Peters Spring 2018 Banking presentation - Lloyds 2018 and 2019 Move up Day 2018 (Church run) Teaching and Learning Policy Behaviour Policy Mutual respect Encourage respect for other people Understanding of the importance of identifying and combating discrimination Class agreed rules for Good Speaking and Good Listening.
-Used for peer critique of child-led class assemblies PGL - supporting others to achieve and showing visible pleasure in their success Mental Health curriculum - PETs - Please, Excuse Me, Thank you Sports activities House-based activities e.g Welly Wednesday, Messy Monday Celebration assemblies Anti-Bullying week 2016 - Power to People and subsequent years (see Equal Opportunities Policy SEND Policy Partnerships with parents Resect shown by everyone towards everyone in school - all treated as equal
+Chosen by teacher and TA Presentation of certificates for other achievements in school and out of school Playground Behaviour Rules Representing the school at a variety of events - sporting events, Cheltenham Festival of Performing Arts, Maths Challenge; STEM days Think U Know workshops - Spring 2017, 2018 Internet Safety Aut 2019 - Police On line safety Talk - Darren Peters Spring 2018 Banking presentation - Lloyds 2018 and 2019 Move up Day 2018 (Church run) Move Up day 2022 Police talk summer 2022 Teaching and Learning Policy Behaviour Policy Mutual respect Encourage respect for other people Understanding of the importance of identifying and combating discrimination Class agreed rules for Good Speaking and Good Listening.
+Used for peer critique of child-led class assemblies PETs - Please, Excuse Me, Thank you Sports activities House-based activities e.g Welly Wednesday, Messy Monday Celebration assemblies Equal Opportunities Policy SEND Policy Partnerships with parents Respect shown by everyone towards everyone in school - all treated as equal